-Final Administrative Action by CBP
+Final Administrative Action for Forfeiture

-The letter for the final administrative action doesn’t explain your rights.
-But the original notice of seizure explains that you have an additional 60 days from the date of the initial petition decision (or 60 days from the date of the supplemental petition decision or such other time as specified by the Fines, Penalties & Forfeitures Officers) to file a verified claim for court action through a judicial referral.
+The letter for the final administrative action might not explain your rights.
+But you can look at the original notice of seizure to see if it gives you an additional 60 days from the date of the initial petition decision (or 60 days from the date of the supplemental petition decision or such other time as specified by the Fines, Penalties & Forfeitures Officers) to file a verified claim for court action through a judicial referral.
+If so, you might have one last chance to hire an attorney and demand court action.

 Don’t make the same mistake again – this time – hire an attorney to help you file a verified claim for court action.
 This is your last chance to bypass further administrative proceedings, which statistically have very little chance of success.